 - The name, address, email address and job description of the person you are visiting

 - A telephone number where your business partner can preferably be reached 24/7

-- Your accommodation location in Canada and an agreement on how to share the cost of the trip
+- Your accommodation location in Canada and an agreement on how the costs of the trip are covered

 - The relationship between your employer and the Canadian organisation you are visiting